 In this part of the conversation the participants in the room should propose and discuss longer term solutions.
 You may wish to ask the participants to think about each of the high level root-cause groups that have been identified.
 It may be your longer term solution is really a combination of solutions to those higher level root-causes.

 Whatever process you adopt here, it’s important to compare your proposed solution or portfolio of solutions to your fish-bone diagram to ensure that the solution addresses all of the identified root causes (or at least enough of them that the problem no longer exists).

-The last part of the A3 process focuses on translating the solution into a step by step action plan.
+This stage is all about translating the solution into a step by step action plan.
 It’s only once you’ve broken the proposed solution down into the steps required to create it that you have a real pathway toward implementing it.

 At this stage the participants should consider the various aspects of the proposed solution and determine the schedule of actions required to implement them.
 These actions should be sequenced, they should have due-dates assigned to them and each one should also have an owners assigned to it.
 In short, a project plan should be created to help govern the implementation of the proposed solution.